Life insurance FAQs

 The level of cover you choose is up to you.
 If you’re not sure how much cover you’ll need then you can use our life insurance calculator to get a better idea.

 You may be able to increase your cover without the need for any further medical information on certain life events.
-This is subject to certain conditions as detailed in our Policy Booklet.
+This is subject to certain conditions as detailed in the Policy Booklet.

-We calculate your premiums based on lots of things including your age, occupation, medical history, whether or not you smoke, cover level, length of cover and the type of contract that you choose.
+Your premiums are based on a lot of things including your age, occupation, medical history, whether or not you smoke, cover level, length of cover and the type of contract that you choose.
 For example, the older you are, the higher your premium will be.

 No – your joint policy will end when one of the two people covered passes away or becomes eligible for terminal illness cover (whichever happens first).
 At this time a final pay-out is made and no further benefits will be payable.
-Terminal Illness Cover could pay out the full amount of cover when life expectancy is less than 12 months.
+Terminal Illness Cover could pay out the full amount of cover on diagnosis of a terminal illness when life expectancy is less than 12 months.

 Life Insurance is designed to pay out a cash sum if you die during your policy term.
 Your monthly payments and the fixed lump sum won’t change over time (unless you make changes to your policy).